The Beach Boys: "Good Vibrations" and Smile

-Released on October 10, 1966, "Good Vibrations" was the Beach Boys' third US number-one single, reaching the top of the Billboard Hot 100 in December, and became their first number one in Britain.
-That month, the record was their first single certified gold by the RIAA.
+Recording for Smile lasted from mid-1966 to mid-1967, and followed the same modular production approach as "Good Vibrations".
+Concurrently, Wilson planned different multimedia side projects, such as a sound effects collage, a comedy album, and a "health food" album.
+Capitol did not support all these, which led to the Beach Boys' desire to form their own label, Brother Records.
+Wilson employed his newfound "best friend" David Anderle as head of the label.
+Released on October 10, 1966, "Good Vibrations" was the Beach Boys' third US number 1 single, reaching the top of the Billboard Hot 100 in December, and became their first number 1 in Britain.
+The record was their first single certified gold by the RIAA.
 It came to be widely acclaimed as one of the greatest masterpieces of rock music.
-In December 1966, the Beach Boys were voted the top band in the world in the NME's annual readers' poll, ahead of the Beatles, the Walker Brothers, the Rolling Stones, and the Four Tops.
+In December, the Beach Boys were voted the top band in the world in the NME's annual readers' poll, ahead of the Beatles, the Walker Brothers, the Rolling Stones, and the Four Tops.

-Throughout the first half of 1967, the album's release date was repeatedly postponed as Brian tinkered with the recordings, experimenting with different takes and mixes, unable or unwilling to supply a final version.
-Meanwhile, he suffered from delusions and paranoia, believing on one occasion that the would-be album track "Fire" caused a building to burn down.
+Throughout the first half of 1967, the release date for Smile was repeatedly postponed as Brian tinkered with the recordings, experimenting with different takes and mixes, and appeared unwilling to supply finished versions of songs.
+Meanwhile, he began to suffer from delusions and paranoia, believing on one occasion that the would-be album track "Fire" caused a building to burn down.
 On January 3, 1967, Carl Wilson refused to be drafted for military service, leading to indictment and criminal prosecution, which he challenged as a conscientious objector.
-The FBI arrested him in April, and it took several years for courts to resolve the matter.
+The FBI arrested him in April, and it took years for courts to resolve the matter.